birnenlabs/chrome-extensions/window_manager/README.md

 ## Actions

 Action defines how the window should be moved and resized.

-Following fields are supported:
+### `id`

-- `id` - **required**, identifier of the action, used in matchers to reference the action
+**required**, identifier of the action, used in matchers to reference the action.

+### `display`

-- `display` - **required**, name of display, the action will not be performed if there is no active display matching this name.
+**required**, name of display, the action will be ignored if there is no active display matching this name.

 Available values:
 - `primary` - display defined as primary.
 - `-primary` - display that is not primary.
 - `internal` - display defined as internal.
 - `-internal` - display that is not internal.
 - `[name of the display]` - name of the display, e.g. `DELL U4021QW`.
 - `[id of the display]` - ChromeOS internal display ID, e.g. `73492720573986543`.
 - `[resolution]` - Reported native resolution, e.g.: `3840x2160` (_hint - you can check resolution in the options page of the extension_).

 If you have multiple displays that match the display name, you can specify the index of the display to used as follows:

 - `-internal[0]` - the first non-internal display
 - `-internal[1]` - the second non-internal display
 - `HP Z27n[1]` - the second "HP Z27n" display
 - `3840x2160[1]` - the second 4k monitor

 Displays are ordered by their desktop arrangement: from left to right, then from top to bottom.
-If no index is specified, the first matched (ie leftmost) will be used.
+If no index is specified, the first matched (i.e. leftmost) will be used.

 _Hint: A List of displays with their names, IDs and desktop position in this sort order is shown at the top of the extension options page._

+### `shortcutId`

-- `shortcutId` - action will be triggered by the shortcut of given id as defined on the shortcuts page (`chrome://extensions/shortcuts`).
+Action will be triggered by the shortcut of given id as defined on the shortcuts page (`chrome://extensions/shortcuts`).

-  _Hint: The same shortcutId can be used for multiple actions - after pressing shortcut all actions will be applied to matched window.
-This is also useful for different displays - the same shortcutId can trigger different action on different displays._
+_Hint: The same shortcutId can be used for multiple actions - after pressing shortcut the last matching action will be applied (please keep in mind that actions assigned to disconnected displays are ignored).
+This is useful for different displays - the same shortcutId can trigger different action on different displays._

 _This extension registered shortcuts with an ids starting from `1`.
 Please define the shortcut on the shortcuts page._

-- `column` - definition of column

-- `row `- definition of row

-- `menuName` - if set, the action will be shown in the popup menu of extension

-  _Hint: you can use unicode characters in the menu name._
+### `row` and `column`

 The `row` and `column` objects are defined using `start` and `end` fields.
 Following values of `start` and `end` are allowed:
 - `percentage value` defined as string (between `"0%"` and `"100%"`) - window will be set at percentage position of the screen